 No, and while it helps to have a particular issue area or professional focus that you’re passionate about exploring in your internship, the Gephardt Institute team will work with you to identify and find the best internship for you in your fellowship.

-Fellows will secure an unpaid internship, but through our programs, you receive funding in the form of a $6,000 stipend in lieu of summer earnings and to help offset cost-living costs and expenses.
+Fellows will secure an unpaid internship with a local community partner organization, but will receive funding from the Gephardt Institute in the form of a $6,500 base stipend in lieu of summer earnings and to help offset living costs and expenses.
+Students with families of $75,000 or less in total parent income will receive a $1000 supplemental stipend.
+To check your eligibility, contact your SFS Counselor.

-Recommendations are required as part of the application process for each St. Louis Fellows or Civic Scholar applicant.
+Recommendations are required as part of the application process for each St. Louis Fellows or Civic Scholars applicant.
 You can include more than one recommendation, but only one is required to submit your application.
+Recommendations are completed by filling out a quick form, as opposed to writing a conventional letter.
+For Civic Scholars only: recommenders must be WashU faculty or staff.

 For questions about a civic leadership program or the application process, please contact Sonia Sequiera, Director of Programs and Operations, at firstname.lastname@example.org

-The application process is common across all cohort programs.
-To submit your application, please ensure the following has been completed:
+The application process is common across both civic leadership programs.
+To submit a complete application, please do the following:

-- Submit your completed online application, including your resume and essays responses, Jan.
-22, 2023 at 9 p.m.
+- Submit your online application, including your resume and short essay responses, by Jan.
+19, 2024 at 9 p.m.
 CST.

-We advise that you work on your application essays in the form of a Word document first.
-Copy and paste your responses from the Word document into the online form to avoid any potential technical issues.
-Gephardt also provides a fillable PDF to help you draft your application, but final responses must be submitted through the application form.
+We advise that you draft your short essay responses in a Word document first.
+Then, copy and paste your responses from the Word document into the online form to avoid any potential technical issues.
+Gephardt also provides a fillable PDF to help you draft your application, but final responses must be submitted through the application form on our website.
 Please include all Washington University affiliations, including student organizations, scholarship programs, and work/internship commitments on your resume.
 Additionally, your resume should highlight any significant civic and community engagement experience.

-For St. Louis Fellowship Program applicants, the recommender can be anyone who can speak to your engagement in a community setting, with a strong preference for either a WashU faculty/staff member or someone who is familiar with your interests, work, and involvement in the past year.
-You can include more than one recommendation, but only one is required to submit your application.
+For St. Louis Fellows applicants, the recommender can be anyone who can speak to your engagement in a community setting, with a strong preference for either a WashU faculty/staff member or someone who is familiar with your interests, work, and involvement in the past year.

 Extended Program Details